jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 the class  accepts property `saturated_fat_ratio_points`  and property `saturated_fat_ratio_value`),

-* define  the inner  structure  of property  `components`, instead  of accepting any hashref.
+* imagine how a multi-level structured data such as `components` would be implemented, instead of accepting any hashref.

 We  can  notice that  module  `Nutriscore1.pm`  is nearly  similar  to `Nutriscore0.pm`.